shayongithub/vnuk-ai-challenge2/README.md

 --- | ---
 <img src="images_test/girl.png" width="300"> | - A child in a pink dress is climbing up a set of stairs in an entry way.<br>- A girl going into a wooden building .<br>- A little girl climbing into a wooden playhouse .<br>- A little girl climbing the stairs to her playhouse .<br>- A little girl in a pink dress going into a wooden cabin

+## Requirements
+- tensorflow
+- nltk
+- numpy
+- matplotlib
+- pandas

+These requirements can be easily installed by: `pip install -r requirements.txt`

 ## Model
 <div align="center">
   <img src="model.png"><br><br>